Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Introduction

 \section{Introduction}

-Thermal infrared imaging of human skin enables remote extraction of physiological signals, along with monitoring of affective and psychological states \cite{cho_physiological_2019}.
-For extraction of different physiological signals as well as affective states, studies indicate different regions such as the nostril region for breathing signal \cite{murthy_noncontact_2006, pereira_remote_2015}, and perinasal region for stress and affective states \cite{shastri_perinasal_2012}.
-Automated computational pipelines for processing thermal infrared images therefore require identification of regions of interest (ROIs) which can be either defined by a fixed bounding box or by an anatomical mask, with the later being more appropriate for reliable extraction of physiological signals \cite{duarte_segmentation_2014}.
-The automated identification of an anatomical mask requires every pixel in a thermal image to be labelled for its respective anatomical region, which is a semantic segmentation task.
+Thermal infrared imaging of human skin enables remote physiological sensing and affective, psychological states monitoring \cite{cho_physiological_2019, yang_graph-based_2022, cho_nose_2019}.
+Studies have indicated temperature patterns over specific facial regions as important psychophysiological signatures.
+For instance, temperature changes over the nostril region can be converted into breathing signals \cite{murthy_noncontact_2006, pereira_remote_2015, cho_robust_2017}.
+Another example is the nosetip temperature pattern associated with vasomotor activity which is related to mental stress states \cite{cho_nose_2019, cho_instant_2019}.
+Automated computational pipelines for processing thermal images therefore require identification of regions of interest (ROIs) which are either defined by a fixed bounding box or by an anatomical mask, with the latter being more appropriate for reliable extraction of physiological signals \cite{duarte_segmentation_2014}.
+The automated identification of an anatomical mask requires every pixel in a thermal image to be labelled according to its respective anatomical region.

+Such semantic semantic segmentation task is particularly complex in thermal imaging.
 In comparison with typical RGB or gray-scale facial images, thermal facial images possess much less prominent facial features.
 This is because thermal images represent the temperature distribution over the skin surface, which is affected by dynamically varying physiological state as well as ambient temperature \cite{gade_thermal_2014, cho_robust_2017}.
-In addition, variations over the thermal surface are very low and occlusion issues such as forehead hairs and eye-glasses further make it challenging to reliably segment the ROIs in unconstrained settings.
+In addition, variations over the thermal surface are very low and occlusions such as forehead hairs and eye-glasses further make it challenging to reliably segment the ROIs in unconstrained settings.